naveenkothas/ignite25-agent-contest/README.md

 ---

 ### 🌍 **Virtual Bonus**
 Not attending Microsoft Ignite 2025 in person in San Francisco?
-Submit your agent for a chance to be **featured on the [Model Mondays Podcast](https://aka.ms/model-mondays)**! 🎙️
+Submit your agent to have a chance to showcase your work on a special episode of **[Model Mondays Podcast](https://aka.ms/model-mondays)**! 🎙️

 ---